 Fold, Fold, Fold

-Now fold the left hand corner of the folded page in towards the spine at an angle of 45° so as to create a right-angled triangle with one edge running along the spine.
+Now fold the top right corner of the folded page in towards the spine at an angle of 45° so as to create a right-angled triangle with one edge running along the spine.

-Next fold the right hand corner of the folded page in towards the spine at an angle of 45° so as to create a right-angled triangle with one edge running along the spine.
+Next fold the bottom right corner of the folded page in towards the spine at an angle of 45° so as to create a right-angled triangle with one edge running along the spine.

 The page is now shaped like a (symmetrical) trapezium.